bhaskar966/Changelogs/DerpFest_sweet.md

 **Notes**

-- Clean flash is not mandatory; if you face issues then clean flash
+- Clean flash is not mandatory; if you face issues then clean flash the rom along with fw of your region.
 - existing users will get an OTA update
 - Leica Cam added
 - Dolby Atmos Addd
 - Vantom Kernel by default.
+- OrangeFox Recovery Recommend

 Credits -